Army Body Fat Calculator

 The Army Body Fat Calculator is useful for current or prospective U.S. Army service members who want a quick estimate of their body-composition status relative to official military standards.
 It lets you check the Army tape-test method at home with a tape measure before an official assessment.

-This tool is also helpful for recruiters, fitness trainers, and soldiers enrolled in the Army Body Composition Program who need a screening estimate between official checks.
+This calculator is also helpful for recruiters, fitness trainers, and soldiers enrolled in the Army Body Composition Program who need a screening estimate between official checks.
 The calculator shows pass/fail status, distance from the limit, and the body-fat category implied by the Army method.

-How to Use This Calculator
+How to Use the Inputs

-1. Select your biological sex (male or female) — the formula differs for each.
+1. Select your biological sex (male or female) โ€” the formula differs for each.

 2. Enter your age to determine which Army age group and maximum body fat standard applies.